 Activity 1 – Types of Wetlands

 Wetlands come in many types and sizes.
 They can be inland, coastal, fresh, or saltwater and are found on all continents except Antarctica.
-They appear as inland lakes, coastal wetlands, river deltas, grass ponds, bush/tree swamps, blanket fens, wet meadows, prairie pots, savannahs, marshes, and bogs, fens, swamps, sloughs, and pools.
+They appear as inland lakes, coastal wetlands, river deltas, ocean estuaries, grass ponds, bush/tree swamps, blanket fens, wet meadows, prairie pots, savannas, marshes, and bogs, fens, swamps, sloughs, and pools.
 Wetlands of all types are essential to the freshwater resources of our earth.
 They create alluvial soils and collect and filter rainwater, providing crucial clean water and wetness to the land, plants, animals, insects, and humans.
 In addition, they store carbon and filter toxins out of the water providing water in times of drought, preventing erosion, protecting coastlines from waves and wind, and sequestering carbon.

 Research and draw or photograph three different types of wetlands and label them.